lukx/home-assistant-jukebox/README.md

 ### Configuration
 Find stream URLs, e.g. on [Radio-Browser.info](http://www.radio-browser.info/gui/#/)
 See this example setting a couple of Web radios to my two chromecast players.
+A logo can be added (optional) and will be displayed on target media player lovelace card (as album cover).

 #### Using lovlace in yaml mode